sebarslan/Maui.NullableDateTimePicker/README.md

 To use the Nullable DateTimePicker control in your .NET MAUI application, follow these steps:

 1- Add .UseMauiCommunityToolkit() to the MauiProgram.cs file in your project.

+ (For versions 1.0.3 and later, replace "UseMauiCommunityToolkit" with this: .ConfigureNullableDateTimePicker())

 <pre>
 <code>
 public static MauiApp CreateMauiApp()